 In 2018, in the US alone, the insurance industry totaled $1,22 trillion in net premiums with 2.7 million employees and $49.5 billion of payments in property losses.
 The industry is a giant, and its economic impact is colossal.
-And, what even more colossal is the amount of paperwork and number of the complex processes that run insurance companies.
-As the number of clients and data grow with each day, the amount of mind-numbing work follows the example.
+And, what even more colossal is the amount of paperwork and the complex processes that run insurance companies.
+As the number of clients and data grows with each day, the amount of mind-numbing work follows the example.
 The said work takes its toll on employees and increases the possibility of mistakes and mishaps, which can damage insurance companies’ well-being.
 The surest way of addressing the issue of the bureaucracy is creating and implementing insurance agency management software, which, through automation and optimization of processes, can significantly mitigate the negative effect of workload and streamline the performance of insurance agencies.

 This article will lead you through the world of agency management systems for insurance organizations and elaborate on the benefits of developing software solutions for the insurance industry.

 CRM Software for Insurance Industry: What & Why?

 First of all, we need to establish that management software for insurance companies falls into the category of customer relationship management (CRM) systems.
 However, there is a vivid distinction between universal CRMs and specialized CRMs.